Azerbaijan GP: Sebastian Vettel hits Lewis Hamilton as Daniel Ricciardo wins

 - From the section Formula 1

-Sebastian Vettel was penalised for driving into Lewis Hamilton in a chaotic and incident-packed Azerbaijan Grand Prix but the German still extended his title lead as a loose head restraint cost the Briton victory.
+Sebastian Vettel was penalised for deliberately driving into Lewis Hamilton in a chaotic and incident-packed Azerbaijan Grand Prix but the German still extended his title lead as a loose head restraint cost the Briton victory.

 A remarkable race that featured three safety cars and several crashes, including clashes between team-mates, was won by Red Bull's Daniel Ricciardo.

-Vettel was given a 10-second stop-go penalty for swerving into Hamilton's Mercedes as they prepared for a re-start at the end of one of three safety car periods.
+Vettel was given a 10-second stop-go penalty for swerving into Hamilton's Mercedes as they prepared for a restart at the end of one of three safety car periods in Baku.

 But the time Hamilton lost being forced to pit for a new head restraint put him behind Vettel.
 He followed him past a number of cars as they recovered positions, and closed up as the race entered its final lap, but the Englishman was not able to pass.